How To Heal From Infidelity: Six Stages Of Healing And How to Reconcile

 To be entirely healed

-To fully recover from infidelity, you will have to be able to express your emotions without acting on them.
-It is quite normal to have feelings of shock, rage, and vengeance, but when you act on these emotions impulsively it can cause more harm, and it will not facilitate healing for either of you or your marriage.
-You need to express these feelings, but you need to do so in a constructive manner that allows your spouse to respond.
+To fully recover from infidelity, you may have to be able to express your emotions without acting on them.
+It can be quite normal to have feelings of shock, rage, and vengeance, but when you act on these emotions impulsively it can cause more harm, and it may not facilitate healing for either of you or your marriage.
+You may need to express these feelings, but you may need to do so in a constructive manner that allows your spouse to respond.

 What to do next - moving forward